nickjj/ansible-docker/README.md

 ### Installing Docker Compose v1

+By default this role doesn't install Docker Compose v1 since it's been officially deprecated and no longer receives updates by Docker.
+However, this role is capable of installing it.
+All you have to do is set `docker__pip_docker_compose_state: "present"` since this role defaults to `absent` for this value.

-Docker Compose v1 will get PIP installed inside of a Virtualenv.
-If you plan to use Docker Compose v2 instead it will be very easy to skip installing v1 although technically both can be installed together since v1 is accessed with `docker-compose` and v2 is accessed with `docker compose` (notice the lack of hyphen).
+Technically both versions can be installed together since v1 is accessed with `docker-compose` and v2 is accessed with `docker compose` (notice the lack of hyphen).

-In any case details about this is covered in detail in a later section of this README file.
+I'd suggest not installing v1 unless you really need it for legacy purposes.
+If you do decide to install it you can configure which version gets installed below.
+If it's not set to be installed these versions are left unused:

 #### Version